kaised9/University-Lab-CLP_AI-Lab/K-Means Clustering Problem/README.md

    a.
 A matrix (grid) was created to represent the points and cluster centers.

    b.
-Data points were marked with numbers (0-9 based on cluster ID).
+Data points were marked with numbers (0-9).

    c.
 Cluster centers were marked with capital letters (A-J).